ThatGuyinYourOnlineClass/GlobalPolitics/FAQ Start Here!.md

   This site was originally intended for use on collaborating on group coding projects, the format is a little obtuse if your not used to it, but once you get the hang of it there are a lot of cool features that should help in working together for this outline.
 I'll go into detail towards the end, though not necessary I think it helps to understand the original purpose of this site as it give insight into the more nuanced features.
 I am learning as I go, so if anyone else has any experience or suggestions voice them out!

+  **PLEASE NOTE:**

+  This is a public repository, by posting any personal information you must acknowledge this.
+There is a list labeled Collaborators.md where you can put your username and real name if you wish, you do not need to do this if you are not comfortable with it, or you can just use a first name and last inital.
+The idea behind it is to give the instructer an idea of who is collaborating IF he decides to use this as a resource.

 **What are the perks of using GitHub?**

   * One can easily make a copy of this repository to edit without changing the original